-State AWS and Water Protection and Sustainability Program Trust Fund appropriations from FY 2019-20 have been identified to leverage local and other resources for two major multijurisdictional reuse projects, summarized below.
+State alternative water supply and Water Protection and Sustainability Program Trust Fund appropriations have been identified to leverage local and other resources for two major multijurisdictional reuse projects, summarized below.
 Additional proposed reuse projects are listed in the 2019 RWSP update.